 Well-recognized brands display credibility, even if your employee doesn't use them too often.

 Employee purchase programs that feature local businesses are more likely to encourage employee spending.
 By including them, you ensure more sales for these local shops and boost the effectiveness of your discount program.

 If you aren't sure which businesses to include, think about where employees go in their free time, like bars, restaurants, clothing stores, and movie theaters.
 It will help those discounts to mean something to your employees and keep them coming back to you for more.

 3. Exclusive Discounts Means More Money Saved

-The worst thing you can do is to masquerade public offers as an exclusive offer and calling it benefits.
+The worst thing you can do is masquerade public offers as an exclusive offer and call it benefits.

-This is how most employee discounts give supposedly "free discounts."
-They fill their platform with publicly available coupons and deals that we can find online.
-This, in turn, backfires on your plan.
+Most employee discounts supposedly give "free employee discount programs."
+They fill their platform with publicly available coupons and deals that we can find online, and this, in turn, backfires on your plan.

-The result is mistrust, low employee management, and will distort their views they had on your company.
+The result is mistrust, low employee management, and distorted company views.

-It would help if you made sure the employee discount programs you are considering are entirely exclusive to your employees and are publicly available.
-This creates a sense of pride in your employees regarding the work.
+It would help make sure the employee discount programs you are considering are entirely exclusive to your employees and are publicly available.
+Making such discounts exclusive creates a sense of pride in your employees regarding the work.

 Recommended Read: Importance Of Employer Employee Relationship In Companies